-Taking responsibility for the environment and local community has been an important part of the Rezidor Hotel Group’s broader commitment to sustainable development for many years.
-In 2001, this commitment was fortified and places within the scope of a programme called Responsible Business (RB).
-Each hotel has a unique RB Action Plan covering areas such as community outreach, cultural heritage, employee and children’s rights, health and safety, as well as environmental improvements.
+Taking responsibility for the environment and local community has been an important part of the Carlson Rezidor Hotel Group’s broader commitment to sustainable development for many years.
+In 2001, this commitment was fortified and placed within the scope of a programme called Responsible Business (RB).
+Each hotel has a unique RB Action Plan covering areas such as community outreach, cultural heritage, employee and children’s rights, health and safety, and environmental improvements.

 Below are some of the RB activities and achievements of this hotel: